ryanallen/words-of-my-perfect-teacher/README.md

 *Rnga yab gling*, one of the eight sub-continents in ancient Indian cosmology, to the west of [Jambudvīpa](#jambudvīpa).
 This is the south-western continent referred to as the Buddhafield of the [Glorious Copper-colored Mountain](#glorious-copper-colored-mountain).

 ## Central channel
-*rtsa dbu ma*, Skt. *avadhuti*, the central axis of the subtle body.
+*rtsa dbu ma*, Skt. *avadhūti*, the central axis of the subtle body.
 Its exact description varies according to the particular practice.
 It represents non-dual [wisdom](#wisdom).

 ## Chagme Rinpoche
 see [Karma Chagme](#karma-chagme).